 This review course is available only for those students who have a need to prepare for a further mathematics course.
 It schedules extra help and instruction and progresses through the material in a paced manner.
 Students whose M.A.P. recommends that they register for College Algebra, MATH 110, or a higher level mathematics course are not allowed to register for MATH 012 except by permission of the department.
+This course meets five days a week.
+A student may withdraw from this course only in the event he or she withdraws from all courses.
 This course does not apply toward general education or graduation requirements.
 (Fall, Spring)